WATCH NOW: Farigoers flock to the truck and tractor pulls and stay for combine demo derby

 Nicole said her family usually attends tractor pulls in Kenosha and Walworth counties.

-“We usually go to the tractor pulls… here and in Walworth County,” Nicole said.
+“We usually go to the tractor pulls… here and in Walworth County,” she said.
 “It’s like our family tradition.”

 Mark said he enjoys going and seeing people have a good time.